okta-samples/okta-angular-sample/README.md

 Now navigate to http://localhost:4200 in your browser.

 If you see a home page that prompts you to login, then things are working!
-Clicking the **Log in** button will render a custom login page component that uses the Okta Sign-In Widget to perform authentication.
+Clicking the **Log in** button will redirect you to the Okta hosted sign-in page.

 You can sign in with the same account that you created when signing up for your Developer Org, or you can use a known username and password from your Okta Directory.

-> **Note:** If you are currently using your Developer Console, you already have a Single Sign-On (SSO) session for your Org.
+> **Note:** If you are currently using the Okta Admin Console, you already have a Single Sign-On (SSO) session for your Org.
 You will be automatically logged into your application as the same user that is using the Developer Console.
 You may want to use an incognito tab to test the flow from a blank slate.

 ## Integrating The Resource Server